raspberrypilearning/rock-band/en/step_3.md

 ## The Stage

-The __Stage__ is the area on the left, and is where your project comes to life.
+The __Stage__ is the area on the right, and is where your project comes to life.
 Think of it as a performance area, just like a real stage!

 --- task ---
 At the moment, the stage is white and looks pretty boring!
 Add a backdrop to it by clicking on **Choose a backdrop**.